Aug 3, 2021

 Recurring revenue is the revenue your company is likely to continue to receive from customers in the future.
 As a subscription business, your renewable software and services revenue should count as recurring.

-Monthly Recurring Revenue provides SaaS companies a month-to-month look at how recurring revenue is growing in their subscription business.
+Monthly recurring revenue provides SaaS companies with a month-to-month look at how recurring revenue is growing in their subscription business.

-MRR is the sum of your recuring revenue at the end of each month.
+MRR is the sum of your recurring revenue at the end of each month.

-One thing to note though is MRR might not be the ideal metric to track for longer term subscription models since there will be natural fluctuations over shorter periods of time, but it can be a great metric for recurring revenue companies that don’t have long-term subscriptions but have month-to-month plans.
+One thing to note though is that MRR might not be the ideal metric to track for longer-term subscription models since there will be natural fluctuations over shorter periods of time, but it can be a great metric for recurring revenue companies that don’t have long-term subscriptions but have month-to-month plans.

 Let’s take a look at an example of how to calculate monthly recurring revenue: